CPequeno/Time-Series/MA-estimation.md

-# Gauss-Newton and Hannan-Rissanen Methods for MA Processes
+# Gauss-Newton and Hannan-Rissanen Methods for MA Estimation
 ### Pareto Deficient (CPequeno)

 ***